Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 - This will login to the AWS Web console.

 **Questions**:
-Can you authenticate with Active Directory: Yes, using SAML authentication
+1. Can you authenticate with Active Directory: Yes, using SAML(Secure Assertive Markup Language) authentication
-A: Whether or not you are authenticating to active directory first and then given a security credential or, if you get the temporary security credential first, which is then authenticated against the active directory?
+A: Whether or not you are authenticating to active directory first and then given a security credential or,
+2. if you get the temporary security credential first, which is then authenticated against the active directory?
 A: You always authenticate against active directory first and then you would be assigned the temporary security credential

 [Back to Table of Contents](#toc)